Finder to the Node: The death of 25Mbps broadband plans

 Telstra has announced that the NBN50 speed tier will be standard for new NBN plans while existing customers on 25/5 Mbps plans will be automatically migrated to the faster 50/20 Mbps speed tier for free.

 Telstra estimates that the move will affect some 850,000 households and SMBs.
 Telstra also said that its 4G modem, which is capable of providing a mobile backup connection, would be provided to both new customers and the majority of existing customers migrating to the NBN.

-Rival ISPs such as TPG, iiNet and Internode have made similar moves in recent months, killing off the 25Mbps speed tier service entirely.
+Rival ISPs (internet service providers) such as TPG, iiNet and Internode have made similar moves in recent months, killing off the 25Mbps speed tier service entirely.
 However, it's worth noting that almost all ISPs have retained the NBN12 (12Mbps) speed tier service as an entry level offering.

 The 25Mbps speed tier has long been the most popular option among Australians with more than 80 percent of end users having purchased 25Mbps plans on the national broadband network.
 Late last year, NBN Co moved to discount its 50Mbps wholesale offerings to encourage customers to take up the faster speeds.